Indonesians choked by forest fire haze pray for rain

 International concern has been mounting about the long-term impact of such blazes, as rainforests play a vital role in protecting the planet against global warming.

 "The haze really affects me tremendously.
-I can't breathe or do things outside as I normally do," said elementary school teacher Yulinar, coughing and squinting her bloodshot eyes.
+I can't breathe or do things outside as I normally do," elementary school teacher Yulinar said at the mass prayer, coughing and squinting her bloodshot eyes.

 The 45-year-old, who also uses one name, said she hoped she and her students could soon return to their shuttered school.

+The governor of smog-hit Central Kalimantan on Borneo island -- which Indonesia shares with Malaysia and Brunei -- said Friday nearly 3,900 schools would be closed temporarily to protect students, with more than 9,000 shuttered in Sumatra.

-Officials across the border in Malaysia said late Thursday some 29 schools would also be closed there on Friday in the region surrounding its haze-hit capital Kuala Lumpur.
+Officials across the border in Malaysia said dozens of schools would be closed on Friday in the region surrounding its haze-hit capital Kuala Lumpur.

 Friday is a holy day in Indonesia, the world's biggest Muslim majority country